JEFworks-Lab/jefworks-lab.github.io/join.md

   <div class="card">
     <div class="card-header" id="headingFive">
       <button class="btn btn-lg btn-primary btn-block collapsed" type="button" data-toggle="collapse" data-target="#collapseFive" aria-expanded="true" aria-controls="collapseFive">
-      For highschool students
+      For highschool students (telework opportunities available)
       </button>
     </div>

     <div id="collapseFive" class="collapse" aria-labelledby="headingFive" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
 We welcome local highschool students to volunteer as computational research assistants over summer break in order to 'get their feet wet' in bioinformatics research.
 Highschool students are expected to dedicate a minimum of 8 weeks, full-time, to their research projects.
+Teleworking (work from home) opportunities are also available to accomodate highschool students who are unable to access transportation to come onto campus.
 If you are interested in applying as a highschool-level computational research assistant, please follow this guide:

 1. Email Prof. Fan with the subject line “Highschool RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, where you go to school, and why you are interested in this lab.
 This serves as your ‘cover letter.’
+- Whether you are interested in the on-campus experience or a telework experience.
 - Your proposed start and end dates (as well as any other factors related to your time commitment)
 - A copy of your resume.
-This should include your work experience if any, relevant courses with grades, overall GPA, awards, and relevant skills.
+This should include your work experience (if any), courses with grades, hobbies or extracurricular activities, and any potentially relevant skills.
 - Contact information (both email and phone number) for 2 to 4 references, including at least one parent or gaurdian for students under the age of 18.
 <br><br>
 2. If we like your application, Prof. Fan will reach out directly to your references.

 3. If we like your references, we will reach out and set up a time for a video conference call.
-This will take 10 to 30 minutes.
+This will take 10 to 30 minutes for those interested in the on-campus experience and 45 minutes to 1 hour for those interested in the telework experience.
 It will involve discussing items in your resume as well as your educational goals and interests.

-4. If we think you are a good fit, we will invite you to an on-site visit.
+4. If we think you are a good fit and you are interested in the on-campus experience, we will invite you to an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to experience your commute, see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.
+If we think you are a good fit and you are interested in the telework experience, we will set up additional video conference calls between you and others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.

-5. After your on-site visit, Prof. Fan will solicit feedback from everyone you spoke with.
+6. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
 She will then reach out with a proposed project, background reading, and start-date/timeline so that you can hit the ground running.

 Successful applicants will have:
-- Taken AP or honors-level courses in computer science, statistics, and biology
+- Taken courses in computer science, statistics, and biology
 - Familiarity with at least one of the following programming languages: Javascript, HTML, CSS, R, Python
-- Strong interest in applying to The Regeneron Science Talent Search (Regeneron STS) or other competitions
+- Interest in applying to The Regeneron Science Talent Search (Regeneron STS) or other competitions

 Exceptions are always considered for highly motivated and phenomenal applicants!
 </div>